 - a.
-The admissions requirements to the various programmes offered by the University consisting of both the statutory admission requirements20 as well as additional requirements for admission to specific programmes approved by Senate21. - b.
+The admissions requirements to the various programmes offered by the University consisting of both the statutory admission requirements 20 as well as additional requirements for admission to specific programmes approved by Senate 21. - b.
 Encouraging applications from applicants who meet both the statutory and specific admissions requirements.
 Nonetheless, the University also makes provision for various forms of alternative access/admission routes into its academic programmes.
-Alternative admissions routes are provided through [satisfactory performance on admissions assessment measures22], interviews, portfolio presentations, submission of a research proposal, the use of Senate's Discretion admission23, the application of a policy and
+Alternative admissions routes are provided through, interviews, portfolio presentations, submission of a research proposal, the use of Senate's Discretion admission22, the application of a policy and procedures for the recognition of prior learning11, and programme articulation agreements/rules. - c.
+In addition, should applicants not meet the requirements to be admitted to a certain programme type, they could be streamed23 into a related programme type, if available.